mpab-fpga/pynq_z2_led_switcher_ps/README.md

-# Xilinx FPGA and Firmware Demonstration Project
+# PYNQ-Z2 FPGA and firmware demonstration project (firmware logic)

+Built using the Xilinx toolchain/toolsuite.
+Should also be portable to other ZYNQ XC7Z020 compatible boards.

 ## Purpose